key publications

 -

-The Period Distribution of Hot Jupiters Is Not Dependent on Host Star Metallicity Yee, Samuel W., and Winn, Joshua N. (2023) The Astrophysical Journal Letters, 949, L21 [Abs] [arXiv] [URL]
+The Period Distribution of Hot Jupiters Is Not Dependent on Host Star Metallicity Yee, Samuel W., and Winn, Joshua N. (2023) The Astrophysical Journal Letters, 949, L21 [Abs] [arXiv] [Paper]

 The probability that a Sun-like star has a close-orbiting giant planet (period \ensuremath≲1 yr) increases with stellar metallicity.
 Previous work provided evidence that the period distribution of close-orbiting giant planets is also linked to metallicity, hinting that there two formation/evolution pathways for such objects, one of which is more probable in high- metallicity environments.
 Here, we check for differences in the period distribution of hot Jupiters (P < 10 days) as a function of host star metallicity, drawing on a sample of 232 transiting hot Jupiters and homogeneously derived metallicities from Gaia Data Release 3.
 We found no evidence for any metallicity dependence; the period distributions of hot Jupiters around metal-poor and metal-rich stars are indistinguishable.
 As a byproduct of this study, we provide transformations between metallicities from the Gaia Radial Velocity Spectrograph and from traditional high-resolution optical spectroscopy of main- sequence FGK stars.